Role of Steering Inequality In Quantum Key Distribution Protocol: Preliminaries and Notations

 \subsection{Entanglement Assisted Bipartite QKD Protocol}

-Consider any entanglement assisted quantum key distribution(QKD) protocol\cite{eck,main} involving two parties Alice($A$) and Bob($B$) who try to establish secure key at the end of the protocol.
-Let a source $\Lambda$(unknown to Alice and Bob) distribute copies of a bipartite $d\times d$ dimensional entangled state $\rho$ between the two parties(each party receiving one qubit of $\rho$).
+Consider any entanglement assisted quantum key distribution(QKD) protocol\cite{eck,main} involving two parties Alice($A$) and Bob($B$), who try to establish a secure key at the end of the protocol.
+Let a source $\Lambda$(unknown to Alice and Bob) distribute copies of a bipartite entangled state $\rho$ between the two parties.
 Now Alice and Bob both perform local measurements on their respective subsystems and record their outcomes.
-For local measurements, each of them chooses randomly from a collection of $N$ number of $d$-dimensional mutually unbiased basis(MUBs\cite{mub1}).
-Let $\mathfrak{C}_{A(B)} \{\mathfrak{B}_{A(B)}^{(\beta)}\}_{\beta=1}^{N}$ denote the collection of $N$ MUBs of Alice(Bob) where $\forall\,\beta,$ MUB $\mathfrak{B}_{A(B)}^{(\beta)}$ are given by:
+For local measurements, each of them chooses randomly from a collection of $N$ number of $d$-dimensional basis.
+Let $\mathfrak{C}_{A(B)} \{\mathfrak{B}_{A(B)}^{(\beta)}\}_{\beta=1}^{N}$ denote the collection of $N$ bases of Alice(Bob) where $\forall\,\beta,$ $\mathfrak{B}_{A(B)}^{(\beta)}$ are given by:

-If $\mathcal{O}_{A(B)}^{(\beta)}$ denote operators corresponding to the basis $\mathfrak{B}_{A(B)}^{(\beta)}$ then those are given by:
+If $\mathcal{O}_{A(B)}^{(\beta)}$ denote operators corresponding to the basis $\mathfrak{B}_{A(B)}^{(\beta)}$,then those are given by:

-Now MUBs of Alice and Bob $\mathfrak{C}_{A}$ and $\mathfrak{C}_{B}$ are correlated in the following sense.
-Let for any fixed value of $\beta$ (from $1,2,...,d$), Alice and Bob performs measurement in MUB $\mathfrak{B}_A^{(\beta)}$ and $\mathfrak{B}_A^{(\beta)}$ respectively.
-In case $\rho$(shared between them) is a pure entangled state, then perfect correlations(between Alice and Bob's outputs) will imply that if Alice gets outcome $|\psi^{\beta}_j\rangle$ then Bob's outcome must be $|\phi^{\beta}_j\rangle(\forall\,j).$ \\ After performing measurements on $N$ copies of $\rho,$ a fraction of the measurement outcomes are used to analyze the joint statistics for verifying whether corresponding correlations are nonlocal or not.
+Now the bases of Alice and Bob $\mathfrak{C}_{A}$ and $\mathfrak{C}_{B}$ are correlated in the following sense.
+Let for any fixed value of $\beta$ (from $1,2,...,N$), Alice and Bob performs measurement in $\mathfrak{B}_A^{(\beta)}$ and $\mathfrak{B}_B^{(\beta)}$ respectively.
+In case $\rho$(shared between them) is a pure entangled state, then perfect correlations(between Alice and Bob's outputs) will imply that if Alice gets outcome $|\psi^{\beta}_j\rangle$ then Bob's outcome must be $|\phi^{\beta}_j\rangle(\forall\,j).$ \\ After performing measurements on $N$ copies of $\rho,$ a fraction of the measurement outcomes are used to analyze the joint statistics for verifying whether corresponding correlations are nonlocal.
 Such a verification is made by testing violation of a Bell inequality.
-For remaining part of the measurement outcomes, the parties publicly compare their measurement bases and keep outcomes only corresponding to the correlated MUBs(discarding the remaining outcomes).
-These outcomes(obtained from correlated MUBs) form the raw key\cite{bran1}.
+For the remaining part of the measurement outcomes, the parties publicly compare their measurement bases and keep outcomes only corresponding to the correlated bases(discarding the remaining outcomes).
+These outcomes(obtained from correlated bases) form the raw key\cite{bran1}.
 The parties can then extract secure key from remaining part of the raw key by performing information reconciliation\cite{eck8i,in1} and privacy amplification\cite{eck8i}.
-For our purpose we focus only on the raw key and joint statistics used for verifying violation of Bell inequality.
-We next discuss the quantum bit error rate involved in the protocol.\\